Christopher Dorner. (Photo: Irvine Police Department Press)

 The manhunt for Dorner, 33, began last Wednesday when he was named the suspect in the Orange County killings of a former Los Angeles police captain's daughter and her fiance the previous weekend.

 Hours after police announced they were looking for him, Dorner allegedly fired at LAPD officers, then ambushed two Riverside officers, killing one.

-Dorner has issued an angry manifesto online charging rampant racism in the LAPD and charging that he was wrongly dismissed for giving false evidence.
+An angry manifesto that police attributed to Dorner charges rampant racism in the LAPD and claims that he was wrongly dismissed for giving false evidence.

 The search has been particularly urgent because of Dorner's U.S. Navy military training as a sharpshooter.
 He has also been trained in underwater warfare.